Mdarsh/Mlops/README.md

-# MLOPS:ML integrating with Devops
+# MLOPS: ML integrating with Devops
  Hello everyone, TODAY I am going to integrate Machine Learning with DevOps.
 So, I am going to train my model  and predict accuracy by using Devops.

 ## Project Overview :